widdix/aws-cf-templates/docs/index.md

   * Operations: provide tools like logging, monitoring and alerting to recognize and debug problems
 * Premium Support available: Get help in case of small and big emergencies and submit feature request.

-## Templates
+## Infrastructure Templates
-We are offering the following templates:
+Choose from our template catalog:

 * [Elastic Compute Cloud (EC2)](./ec2/)
 * [EC2 Container Service (ECS)](./ecs/)